Federal Agency Assistance

 On this page, you’ll find the types of issues where I can likely help.
 Federal Agencies are created by federal law, and overseen by the President and his appointees.
 Examples of federal agencies include the Internal Revenue Service (IRS), the Department of Veterans Affairs, the Social Security Administration, U.S. Citizenship and Immigration Service and the U.S Passport Agency.

-Please note: Federal law requires us to have a signed Privacy Release Form before we can discuss your case with the agency.
-Please fill out the applicable form and send it to our office.
+Additionally, federal law requires us to have a signed Privacy Release Form before my staff can discuss your case with an agency.
+Please fill out the applicable form and send it to my office.